Funnels - Overview

 If you are coming back to edit an existing funnel or create more, you’ll find the 'Create a new funnel' button in the top right corner.
 If you’d like to edit an existing funnel, click on the desired funnel in order to make any changes.

 Next, begin identifying the key events in your funnel by using the event builder.
 You’ll recognize that this is also the way that you create segments, identify users, and build metrics.
 In this example, we are building a three step funnel for an ecommerce FruitShoppe: Add to Cart >> Checkout >> Purchase.

 You can choose to isolate your funnel results to find people who performed these events “within the same session” OR “across any number of sessions”.

-As you add an event to your funnel, the data is automatically populated in the data visualization below to include the funnel conversion rate, number of users, and drop off rate between each step.
+As you add an event to your funnel, the data is automatically populated in the data visualization below to include the funnel conversion rate, number of users, drop off rate between each step, and median time to convert between each step.
 We recommend double-checking this data as you go to ensure steps are defined correctly.
 If you see zero users, you may need to adjust your first step.

 Remember to save your funnel, by clicking 'Save' in the top right corner.
 Once you click 'Save', you’ll have the ability to add funnels to dashboards and analyze with Conversions.

 Importing a Segment as a Funnel

 If you have previously created a Segment based on event criteria, you can easily import that Segment into Funnels without having to recreate the steps.

 Navigate to the 'Import events' option on the right side of the Funnel view and then Select a Segment >> Import.

 Segments and Funnels are similar, yet distinct.
 Here is a reminder of the difference: